 UPDATE: I’m delighted to announce that Vancouver Christmas Ornaments sent me a couple of sparkling new baubles for the 2019 season.
 And like the lovely examples mentioned above (all of which are still available), these handsome new decorations maintain the tradition of reflecting some key feline themes.
 I can’t wait to hang these on the tree this year and gaze at them for hours on end.

 The first one is B.C.’s iconic Spirit Bear (or kermode bear).
 I love this one because it reminds me of the province’s lesser-known Spirit Cat, a ghostly white feline that lives in the back alleys of Vancouver.
 Feasting on vegan pizza crusts and sipping from open tanks of East Van craft beer, it’s rarely spotted.
 But to us cats, it’s a legend we all look up to.

 Which brings us to the second bauble: a miniature evocation of Science World.
 It’s not well know that the original architect behind this Vancouver landmark was a distinguished feline.
 He spent many years designing what he hoped would be his legacy project, cementing his reputation alongside Gehry, Norman Foster and Frank Lloyd Wright.
 Unfortunately, when he finally unveiled his model, the room fell silent: no one had been expecting a huge spherical building in the shape of a giant yarn ball.
 Dismissed from the project, his design was hastily recreated as the far less impressive geodesic dome thing you see today.
 Only us cats know the grandeur of what it could have been, though.

 Price: Each ornament costs $20 to $25.

 Where to buy: Order from the full range via the Vancouver Christmas Ornaments website.
-They’re also available at local stores––check the website’s Where to Buy page.
+They’re also available at some local stores and Christmas markets.